shaunlebron/blinky/README.md

 ### Shortcut Keys

+![keys](readme-img/keys.png)

-Use the keys below to quickly try things out.
-The command executed by the key will be echoed to the top-left of your screen for your reference.
+- The command executed by each key will be printed to the top-left of your screen.
+- If you actually want to use `1-9` keys for weapon selection, hit `0` to toggle.

-__Pro-Tip:__ Press `R` for the Rubix grid if you get confused.
+- Press `R` for the Rubix grid if you get confused.
 It makes the relationship between the Globe & Lens apparent.

-![keys](readme-img/keys.png)

-If you actually want to restore `1-9` keys for weapon selection, hit `0`.

 ### Console Commands

-Press the `~` key to bring down the console for entering commands.
+Press `~` to access the command console.
 You can use the commands below.

 __Pro-Tip:__ use the `Tab` key for help completing a partial command.